gLUK00/app_test/docs/en/02-user-guide/reports.md

 ## Real-time Updates
 Reports use WebSockets to update in real-time.
 You don't need to refresh the page to see the progress of a running campaign.

+## Generating Reports

+You can generate exportable reports (PDF, HTML, etc.) from execution results.

+1. In the **General information** section, click the **Generate report** button.
+2. A modal window opens.
+Select the desired **Report Type** (e.g., HTML, PDF).
+3. Fill in the configuration fields specific to the chosen report (title, display options, etc.).
+4. Click **Generate**.
+5. Once the report is generated, a download link will appear.